cal-itp/data-infra/docs/publishing/sections/4_analytics_portfolio_site.md

         * To exit, press `CTRL` + `X`
         * Nano will ask if you want to save your changes.
 Type `Y` to save.
             * Type `N` to discard your changes and exit
+    * For the changes to take effect, open a new terminal or run `source ~/.bash_profile`
         * Back in your terminal, enter `env | grep NETLIFY` to see that your Netlify token is there

 2. Create a `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
 Each `.yml` file is a site, so if you have separate research topics, they should each have their own `.yml` file.